MetaVIM: Meta Variationally Intrinsic Motivated Reinforcement Learning for Decentralized Traffic Signal Control: Experiments

-These methods are evaluated under in the same setting for fairness, and their results are counted by running their source codes \footnote{https://github.com/traffic-signal-control/RL\_signals}.
-All the baselines are evaluated under three different seeds, and the mean is taken as the final result.
+Our method is compared with the following two categories of methods: conventional transportation methods and RL methods\footnote{Some existing RL based methods, such as AttendLight \cite{oroojlooy2020attendlight} and SD-MaCAR \cite{guo2021urban}, evaluate their methodS under different experimental settings (e.g., road network or traffic flow), and the source codes are not available yet.
+Therefore, they are not compared.}.
+Note that for a fair comparison all the RL methods are learned without any pre-trained parameters and the methods are evaluated under the same settings.
+The results are obtained by running the source codes\footnote{\url{https://github.com/traffic-signal-control/RL_signals}}.
+All the baselines are run with three random seeds, and the mean is taken as the final result.
 The action interval is five seconds for each method, and the horizon is 3600 seconds for each episode.
+Specifically, the compared methods contain: